-The MessageId field in the SMB2 header is set as specified in section 3.2.4.1.3, and the request is sent to the server.
+The MessageId field in the SMB2 header is set as specified in section 3.2.4.1.3.

 If Connection.Dialect is "3.1.1", IsCompressionSupported is TRUE, Connection.CompressionIds is not empty, and the application-supplied CompressWrite is TRUE, the client MUST process the request as specified in section 3.1.4.4.